rudzainy/rudzainy.github.io-rosak/_posts/2023-12-04-of-maritime-academy.md

 Curriculum Development: Nurturing Seamanship Skills

 One of my key responsibilities was to develop the syllabus for the basic seamanship program.
 This involved carefully structuring the course content to ensure comprehensive coverage of essential skills and knowledge required for a successful maritime career.
 Collaborating with experienced industry professionals, we created a curriculum that encompassed topics such as navigation, first aid, vessel operations, safety procedures, and maritime regulations.
-We also collaborated with the Fire Department
+We also collaborated with the Fire Department for basic miritime firefighting training.

 Liaising with Marine Department of Malaysia: Accreditation and Reporting

 Ensuring the academy's programs met the necessary standards and received proper accreditation was crucial.
-In close collaboration with officials from the Marine Department of Malaysia, I facilitated the accreditation process, ensuring compliance with regulatory guidelines.
+In close collaboration with officials from the Marine Department of Malaysia, I work in a team that facilitated the accreditation process, ensuring compliance with regulatory guidelines.
 Regular communication with the authorities included reporting on student progress, course evaluations, and other official matters.

 Managing Day-to-Day Operations: Smooth Functioning of the Academy